 Dungeshwari, India, the Home of the Untouchable

-The place Park arrived with Pomnyun Sunim was Dungeshwari, India, a region inhabited by the “Untouchables.”
+The place Park arrived with Pomnyun Sunim was Dungeshwari, India, a region inhabited by the “the destitute.”
 Dungeshwari was known for Mt.
 Pragbodhi, which the Gautama Buddha had climbed to attain enlightenment.
 Under Mt.
 Pragbodhi lived about 200 villagers who sustained themselves by begging.
 Dungeshwari was a barren and arid land where people used to dump corpses.
-It was inhabited by the Untouchables for whom it was a crime to even touch a person of a higher caste.
+It was inhabited by the the destitute for whom it was a crime to even touch a person of a higher caste.
 The people of the village had little to eat, and the children could not even dream of attending school.
 Outsiders, other than pilgrims from Tibet and Sri Lanka, rarely entered Dungeshwari.

 Pomnyun Sunim lived in Dungeshwari while he built a school with the villagers.
 Park commuted from a hotel in Bodghaya.
 “I have been to many remote areas during the last twenty years, but never seen a place as undeveloped as Dungeshwari.
 Everyone said that I would not survive there.
 Even the taxi drivers refused to go into Dungeshwari.
 Pomnyun Sunim was the first foreigner to live in the village.
 The villagers repaired a barn for him using cow dung, which they consider sacred.
 He lived in that barn and slept in a sleeping bag while the school was being built.
 Back then, Dungeshwari was an abandoned place and did not have any property value.
 However, in order to instill pride in the villagers and to provide an opportunity for them to do good, Pomnyun Sunim built the school on the land donated by ten villagers.